 Years ago, Jakob Nielsen of the Nielsen/Norman Group worked with Rolf Molich to craft a set of principles to guide heuristic testing efforts.
 The principles Nielsen compiled provide a much-needed structure to your exploration, allowing you to be more deliberate as you continue discovery and begin your testing.

-While Nielsen’s list of principles is relatively broad, I have simplified them into a set of testable observations that you can follow to get started.
+While Nielsen’s list of principles is relatively broad, I created a worksheet to guide your study and simplified the principles into a set of testable observations that you can follow to get started.

 - Is it easy to tell when a task is executed?